microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 [NavigationViewItem.Icon](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.NavigationViewItem.Icon).
 `AnimatedVisualPlayer` is a more  general animation player that can be used anywhere in an application where AnimatedIcon is intended to only be used where icons are used in WinUI.

 ### Examples

-#### Swap out a static icon with an animated icon in a Navigation View Item
+There are a few ways you can use AnimatedIcon with WinUI controls depending on which control you are planning to add an AnimatedIcon to.
+The three examples below are:

+* Adding an AnimatedIcon to a control that already has an icon property
+* Update my control template to support AnimatedIcon
+* Adding an AnimatedIcon to my XAML page

+#### Adding an AnimatedIcon to a control that already has an icon property

+For V1, the template for NavigationViewItem will be updated so you can add your AnimatedIcon to the NavigationViewItem icon property without needing to make any other changes.
-NavigationViewItem has states for rest/pointer over/press and AnimatedIcon will animate the state transitions by having named markers in the Lottie file such as:
+(There will be more controls added in later iterations of the control) NavigationViewItem has states for rest/pointer over/press and AnimatedIcon will animate the state transitions by having named markers in the Lottie file such as:

 - NormalToPointerOver
 - NormalToPressed